raghuserman/github-slideshow/_posts/0000-01-02-raghuserman.md

 layout: slide
 title: "Welcome to github teacher's slide!"
 ---
-this is github raghuserman slide
+this is my awesome slide
 Use the left arrow to go back!